-The Actuarial function is outsourced to Grupo Catalana Occidente S.A. via an intra-group outsourcing agreement.
-The Company Actuarial function consists of a Head of Actuarial Function (HoAF), who is formally appointed to the role by the BOD and who is supported in his role by the Risk and Actuarial department within the Company.
+The Actuarial function is outsourced to Grupo Catalana Occidente S.A. via an intragroup outsourcing agreement.
+The Company Actuarial function consists of a Head of Actuarial Function (HoAF), who is formally appointed to the role by the BOD and who is supported in his role by Actuarial department within the Company.
 The role of the HoAF is a pre-approved control function under the applicable CBI regulations and any appointment to this role must be pre-approved by the CBI.